csinocruz/pretty-tutu-torials/light-bulb/README.md

 ## More Brains 🧠
 #### Part 2 🚩
-1. In your script.js, create two functions
+1. In your `script.js`, create two functions
-* handleOnButton, have it console log 'handleOnButton function called'
+* `handleOnButton`, have it console log `'handleOnButton function called'`
-* handleOffButton, have it console log 'handleOffButton function called'
+* `handleOffButton`, have it console log `'handleOffButton function called'`
 2. These two functions are not being called/invoked anywhere!
 So let's do that in your click handlers (remember, invoke and call mean the exact same thing).
-* Invoke the handleOnButton function when the ON button is clicked
+* Invoke the `handleOnButton` function when the ON button is clicked
-* Call the handleOffButton function when the OFF button is clicked
+* Call the `handleOffButton` function when the OFF button is clicked

 ✔️ Check in with me 🧠